Avante-Vangard/AV-MidiMacros/ReadMe.md

 I have a MIDI controller (Launchkey Mini) that I don't really use for music production anymore, but I would like to use the drum pad buttons or piano keys on it to perform computer keyboard combinations, such as Ctrl + Alt + Delete, with a single press.

-Whenever I try to research this question, I either get pointed to Bome's MIDI Translator, which costs money and isn't on Linux, a horribly outdated plug-in/application, or some random library for coding it myself, which I have no clue how to do since I have virtually no skill in programming things related to audio.
+Whenever I try to research this question, I either get pointed to Bome's MIDI Translator, which costs money and isn't on Linux, or a horribly outdated plug-in/application, or some random library for coding it myself, which I have no clue how to do since I have virtually no skill in programming things related to audio.

 Is there some way I can do this?
 I am on Xubuntu 16.04.